Global Future Council on Space

 - Nikolai Khlystov, Community Lead, Shaping the Future of Mobility, World Economic Forum

 The Global Future Councils serve as a brain trust for leaders from government, business and civil society, and support the Forum’s mission by bringing together experts bound by a shared mission to discuss the most critical issues, generate insights and analysis, and collaborate in shaping agendas.

-The world’s first Space Sustainability Rating has been developed to reduce space debris and ensure that rapidly increasing space missions launched worldwide are managed safely and sustain...
+The world’s first Space Sustainability Rating has been developed to reduce space debris and ensure that rapidly increasing space exploration missions launched worldwide are managed safely...

 We’re polluting our future home – before we even live there.
 Here’s why we need to clean up our space junk.

 Space junk is rapidly proliferating, which imperils space exploration.
 Here's how we can clean up existing debris and prevent future generation of it.

 Explore strategic insights and contextual intelligence on space from the World Economic Forum

 The World Economic Forum developed Strategic Intelligence to help you understand the global forces at play and make more informed decisions.
 Explore and monitor the issues and forces driving transformational change across more than 250 areas, including economies, industries and global issues, and identify the most relevant publications, videos, data, events, initiatives and stakeholders in those areas.